pavanbudi/RTL_workshop/Day_2/README.md

 **Note:**
 Initialise Flop state as combination circuit taking input from Flop may evaluate garbage value and produce output, so to initialise clock , there is control pins:
 * SET, RESET
+* Can be synchronous or asynchronous

+### Why Flops and Flop coding styles part2